Dental Implant Services

 Dr. Hodges will do a full diagnosis so treatment can be precisely planned.

-Dr. Hodges can also see the bone volume and density at the proposed implant site.
-From this he will determine how much bone augmentation, if any, is needed to provide adequate bone structure for the implant to be placed successfully.
+We can also see the bone volume and density at the proposed implant site.
+From this, he will determine how much bone augmentation, if any, is needed to provide adequate bone structure for the implant to be placed successfully.

 Surgical guides for precise implant placement

 Using special software and the 3D scanned images, the doctors create a surgical guide to ensure precise implant insertion in the pre-planned position.
 This makes the procedure accurate, quick, minimally invasive and safe.